Wania-khan76/CEW-CEP/README.md

      libcurl: A library for making HTTP requests.
      cJSON: A lightweight JSON parsing library in C.

+ If you don't have libcurl or cJSON you can use the script file which is essentils.sh which will download libcurl and cJASON.

 	Installation
 1. Clone the repository:
                  git clone https://github.com/Wania-khan76/CEW-CEP/tree/main/Finalizing%20CEP%20CEW

-2. Compile the code using your preferred C compiler.
+2.	open the terminal where your code is then write:
-3. For example:

-		  gcc main.c -lcurl -lcjson -o monitor
+  	    chmod +x CEWWeatherAPI.sh./CEWWeatherAPI.sh

+3. Run the script file using

+                  ./CEWWeatherAPI.sh

  Usage

-    Run the compiled executable:
-               ./monitor
 Follow the on-screen instructions to retrieve, process, and analyze weather data.